 French critic Hippolyte Taine wrote of Rome, “One could live here three or four years and still learn something.
 It is the greatest museum in the world.
 Every century has left it something.”
 While penned in 1866, those words hold true today.

-Here’s your itinerary for two perfect days in Rome.
+Here’s your travel itinerary for two perfect days in Rome, Italy.

 Day one: City center walking tour

-If walking that length is not an option for you, there are many buses around the center.
-The metro is an option as well, but if you’ve only got two days in Rome, it’s best spent above ground (and it’s best to avoid Termini Station as much as possible — it’s not in the best area, plus, it’s dirty and a hotbed of pickpockets).
+If walking that length is not an option for you, there are many buses and taxis around the center.
+The metro is an option as well, but if you’ve only got two days in Rome, it’s best spent above ground if possible (and it’s best to avoid Termini Station as much as possible — it’s not in the best area, plus, it’s dirty and a hotbed of pickpockets).

 Ready?
 Here’s the plan for day one.